Rmadeye/autodockvina-spacesearcher/README.md

 # autodockvina-spacesearcher
-Python3 script downloading a protein by its PDB ID, a ligand by its CID from PubChem database, preparing the structures and performing space-search docking using AutoDockVina.
+Python3 script downloading a protein by its PDB ID, a ligand by its CID from PubChem database, preparing the structures and performing space-search (blind) docking using AutoDockVina.
 # Installation
 1. Clone this repository:
 ```